authcrunch/authcrunch.github.io/docs/authorize/acl-rbac.md

 #### Field Exists Conditions

-The field existance in a token conditions follow this syntax.
+The field existence in a token conditions follow this syntax.

 ```
 field <name> [not] exists